tmtsoftware/csw/docs/src/main/commons/command.md

 A helper/wrapper is provided called `CommandService` that provides a convenient way to use the Command Service with a component from the Location Service.

-A `CommandService` instance is created using an `AkkaLocation` of the receiving component, discovered from the Location Service.
+A `CommandService` instance is created using an `PekkoLocation` of the receiving component, discovered from the Location Service.
 This `CommandService` instance has methods for communicating with the component.
 A new `CommandService` is created for each component for which commands are to be sent.